mareliefi/Assessment/README.md

 # Assessment
 App for comparing Star Wars characters.
+This app was tested on Python 3.10.0 on Linux, Ubuntu OS.

 How to run app: